fugjoo/PricePulseWatcherBot/README.md

 # LOG_LEVEL enables verbose output when set to DEBUG
 # LOG_FILE writes logs to the given file (default bot.log) and recreates it if removed
 # DEFAULT_THRESHOLD and DEFAULT_INTERVAL control new subscriptions
+# VOLUME_THRESHOLD sets the volume change percentage for alerts
 # PRICE_CHECK_INTERVAL sets how often prices are fetched
 # ENABLE_MILESTONE_ALERTS toggles milestone notifications
 # DEFAULT_VS_CURRENCY sets the reference currency used for prices